cloudera/hue/docs/gethue/content/en/posts/2021-05-18-installing-hue-slack-app-in-three-simple-steps.md

         slack_verification_token=<your-slack-verification-token>
         slack_bot_user_token=<your-slack-bot-user-token>

 That’s it!
-Your own Hue App is ready to go!
+Your own Hue App is ready to roll!

-Read its [user guide](https://docs.gethue.com/user/concept/#share-to-slack) and [feedback](https://github.com/cloudera/hue/issues) is highly welcomed!
+Read its [user guide](https://docs.gethue.com/user/concept/#share-to-slack) or the [blog](https://gethue.com/blog/2021-04-09-collaborate-on-your-sql-queries-and-results-directly-within-slack/) and stay tuned for upcoming updates.

 ### Try it out!